alan-christopher/spiels/industry/effective_meetings.md

 immediately.

 ## Have an Agenda
-Meetings are expensive; four people in a room for an hour costs a half a day cumulatively even if we ignore any fragmentation effects.
-An explicit set of goals for the meeting, ie an agenda, keeps discussion on priority topics and stops people getting lost in the weeds.
+Meetings are expensive; four people in a room for an hour sums to half a day of work time, even if we ignore any fragmentation effects.
+An explicit set of goals for the meeting, i.e. an agenda, keeps discussion on priority topics and stops people getting lost in the weeds.
 Knowing the agenda ahead of time also discourages monopolization of the meeting by a few outgoing team members.